feast: Why Does God Keep Secrets?

-For those who like to title sermonettes and sermons, I'd like to call this one, "Why Does God Keep Secrets?"
-And for some specific descriptors and identifiers to index this, we'll call it "General Revelation" or "Special Revelation" or as I e-mailed to Diane, the second part of this title is "God's Pedagogical Techniques."
-And as Rush Limbaugh would say, "For the folks in Rio Linda, this means teaching learning techniques."
-So when you hear pedagogical, it's a synonym for teaching learning techniques.
+For those who like to title sermonettes and sermons, I would like to call this one, "Why Does God Keep Secrets?"
+And for some specific descriptors and identifiers to index this, we will call it "General Revelation" or "Special Revelation" or as I e-mailed to Diane, the second part of this title is "God's Pedagogical Techniques."
+As Rush Limbaugh would say, "For the folks in Rio Linda, this means teaching learning techniques."
+So when you hear pedagogical, it is a synonym for teaching learning techniques.

 In Proverbs 25:2 we read the enigmatic passage, "It is the glory of God to conceal a matter, but the glory of kings is to search out a matter."
 Countless individuals throughout history have expressed frustration and bewilderment at this proclivity on the part of our Creator to conceal things or to keep secrets.

 When Job was trying to make sense of his devastating trial, he lamented, "And these things You have hidden in Your heart; I know that this was with You" (Job 10:13), and, "Oh, that I knew where I might find Him, that I might come to His seat!"
 (Job 23:3)

 Most people at one time or another have identified with the ceramic clay in Isaiah 45:9 and Romans 9:20, who asks, "What are You making?" and, "Why have You made me like this?"
 Does God have a pragmatic reason for keeping mankind seemingly perpetually in the dark, ignorant of His intentions?

 What I hope to do this morning before this message concludes is to demonstrate that God Almighty, by not revealing everything immediately and directly, has been employing state-of-the-art pedagogical (or teaching) techniques, inductive inquiry, and explorative methods, which have taken the educational community and the teaching profession thousands of years to discover.